 - Combined voltage operated and differential current circuit breaker.

 - The current operated ELCB operates even at 0.5 amp current and reduces fire risk.
-For further safety special 4 pin plug and socket and a core flexible cord are available.
+For further safety special 4-pin plug and socket and a core flexible cord are available.

 No load protection:

 - Handles of switch or fuse box should be installed.
-Leather hand gloves (up to elbow) should be given to workers.
+Leather hand gloves (up to the elbow) should be given to workers.

-Control of hazard due to static electricity:
+Control of hazards due to static electricity:

-- Lightning from sky is nothing but a discharge to the earth of enormous static charges generated and accumulated between the layers of air and clouds in the atmosphere.
+- Lightning from the sky is nothing but a discharge to the earth of enormous static charges generated and accumulated between the layers of air and clouds in the atmosphere.

 Some specific static electricity hazards:

 - Shock if the spark is not generated and the charged surface (not grounded) is touched by the human body.